fractal-bootcamp/precourse-materials/computer-science/languages/answers/ethan.md

     languages.
 These languages are read by an interpreter engine and 'interpreted' line by line top to bottom left to right JavaScript can be "Just In Time" compiled within a modern browser via an engine (Chrome V8, SpiderMonkey, etc.).
-However, broadly speaking, a
-    compiled language is translates code all at once by a compiler into a self-contained executable file.
+However, broadly speaking, a compiled language translates the code all at once by a compiler into a self-contained executable file.
 This usually results in a faster runtime, a program that can be distributed easier and catches errors upfront before the end-user interacts with the program.